-PART from the tax Issue, the tension is palpable these days in the hallways of the offices clustered in three buildings along 16th, 17th and M Streets.
-One editor keeps a voodoo doll close at hand not a souvenir from a distant expedition, but a gift from a friend aware of the tumult.

-"A lot of the people who are making decisions right now have business backgrounds," said another editor, Robert M. Poole, who is second in command.
-"All of this is particularly difficult for people like me who work for the magazine."
+PART from the tax issue, the tension is palpable these days in the hallways of the offices clustered in three buildings along 16th, 17th and M Streets.
+One editor keeps a voodoo doll close at hand not a souvenir from a distant expedi-tion, but a gift from a friend aware of the tumult.
+"A lot of the people who are mak-"A lot of the people who are max-ing decisions right now have busi-ness backgrounds," said another edi-tor, Robert M. Poole, who is second in command.
+"Ail of this is particularly 'difficult for people like me who work for the magazine."

-Some people argue that the change is long overdue, that National Geographic enjoys an unfair advantage by classifying itself as a nonprofit society.
+Some people argue that the change is long overdue, that National Geo-graphic enjoys an unfair advantage by classifying itself as a nonprofit contain society.
+"National Geographic Isn't non-profit - it's simply nontaxpaying," says Dean Hammond, chairman and chief executive of Hammond Maps, which for decades has considered